Sjogren's syndrome: Can it cause recurrent UTIs?

 Medically reviewed by Drugs.com.
 Last updated on Feb 19, 2019.

 No, but Sjogren's syndrome can cause symptoms that you might mistake for a urinary tract infection (UTI).
 Sjogren's syndrome is an autoimmune disorder in which the moisture-secreting glands of the eyes and mouth became inflamed, producing fewer tears and less saliva.

-Some women who have Sjogren's syndrome might develop symptoms of a condition called painful bladder syndrome, also known as interstitial cystitis.
-This condition causes symptoms similar to those of a urinary tract infection — urinary frequency, urgency and pain — without evidence of infection.
+If you have Sjogren's syndrome, you are also more likely to have a condition called painful bladder syndrome, or interstitial cystitis.
+This condition causes signs and symptoms similar to those of a urinary tract infection — urinary frequency, urgency and pain — without evidence of infection.